-The proof of Part \ref{dual.three} is identical to the proof that $\psit^n$ is a homomorphism for all $n\geq 1$, but where the Bott class $\theta^n$ is replaced by the class $\rho$ and the Adams-Riemann-Roch Theorem \ref{thm:ARR} is replaced by Lemma~\ref{lm.ARRdual}.
+The proof of Part \ref{dual.three} is identical to the proof that $\psit^n$ is a homomorphism for all $n\geq 1$, but where the Bott class $\theta^n$ is replaced by the class $\rho$, and the Adams-Riemann-Roch Theorem \ref{thm:ARR} is replaced by Theorem~\ref{thm.ARRdual}.

 \end{proof}